GenesisEducationKyiv/front-end-school-3-0-dmytrolesyk/README.md

 # Music Manager App

-A modern music management application built with React 19, TypeScript, and Connect-RPC, featuring a containerized architecture with SSL support.
+A music management application built with React 19, TypeScript, and Connect-RPC, featuring a containerized architecture with SSL support.

 ## Tech Stack